ahayden/astrobox/README.md

    - ~/.vimrc:/home/$USER/.vimrc
    ```
 ## Connecting
+'Container runner' is most likely your local machine.
-1. Run the astro container from your local machine
+1. Run the astro container from your container runner
    - `docker compose up`
-2. Bring up the SSH tunnel in another shell on your local machine
+2. Bring up the SSH tunnel in another shell on your container runner
    - `ssh astro`
 3. VNC connect to through the tunnel, with something like MacOS Screen
    Sharing
    - Finder -> Go -> Connect to Server -> `vnc://localhost:5910`
    - See 'Bugs' for a password string
+- 'Container runner' could possibly use the `base` container as bastion
+remote host instead...

 ## Bugs
 - There is currently a bug in MacOS 11.2 that does not allow the VNC